United Airlines Flight 175: Boarding

 Gate C19 at Boston's Logan International Airport was the boarding gate of United Flight175 on September11, 2001.
 An American flag was added to memorialize the site.

 Two hours before boarding, al-Shehhi took a phone call from Ziad Jarrah at 05:01.
 Jarrah was set to hijack Flight 93 out of Newark, New Jersey, not far from the Twin Towers.
-The purpose of the call was likely to confirm they were all set to carry out the attacks.
+The 9/11 Commission concluded the call was intended to confirm that the plot was proceeding.
 Hamza al-Ghamdi and Ahmed al-Ghamdi checked out of their hotel and called a taxi to take them to Logan International Airport in Boston, Massachusetts.
 They arrived at the United Airlines counter in Terminal C at 06:20 Eastern Time and Ahmed al-Ghamdi checked two bags.
 Both hijackers indicated they wanted to purchase tickets, even though they already had paper tickets, which were purchased approximately two weeks before the attacks.

 They had trouble answering the standard security questions, so the counter agent repeated the questions very slowly until satisfied with their responses.
 Al-Shehhi checked a single bag at 06:45, and the other remaining hijackers, Fayez Banihammad and Mohand al-Shehri, checked in at 06:53; Banihammad checked two bags.
 None of the Flight 175 hijackers were selected for extra scrutiny by the Computer Assisted Passenger Prescreening System (CAPPS).

 In the meantime, at 06:52, al-Shehhi approached a payphone and called Mohamed Atta's cellphone.
 Atta was preparing to board American Airlines Flight 11 from another terminal in Logan, and would fly the plane into the North Tower of the World Trade Center 17 minutes before al-Shehhi crashed into the South Tower.
 Like the earlier conversation with Jarrah, the intent of this final communication was to confirm that they were both ready to go ahead with the attacks.